Cohen & Steers Total Return Realty Fund, Inc. to Issue Monthly Dividend of $0.08 (NYSE:RFI)

-Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI – Free Report) declared a monthly dividend on Wednesday, June 28th, NASDAQ reports.
-Investors of record on Wednesday, July 12th will be given a dividend of 0.08 per share by the real estate investment trust on Monday, July 31st.
-This represents a $0.96 dividend on an annualized basis and a yield of 8.46%.
-The ex-dividend date is Tuesday, July 11th.
+Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI – Free Report) declared a monthly dividend on Friday, June 30th, Wall Street Journal reports.
+Shareholders of record on Wednesday, August 16th will be given a dividend of 0.08 per share by the real estate investment trust on Thursday, August 31st.
+This represents a $0.96 dividend on an annualized basis and a yield of 8.41%.
+The ex-dividend date of this dividend is Tuesday, August 15th.

 Cohen & Steers Total Return Realty Fund Stock Performance